sinembalk/CV/README.md

 # CV

-This snippet of code outputs my up to date CV
+This snippet of code in cv_code.py outputs my up to date CV (sbalkuvar_cv.pdf)